 Take this situation for example.
 Your character is part of a group assigned to visit a village and take out some specific people there to teach them a lesson for not sending enough food from the harvest.
 Eliminating people without being ordered to is against the code of your order but some of your allies are doing it anyway.
 What does your character do?

 Law before Evil

 If your character places Law before Evil, they will not join in with the others.
 Following the codes and law to the letter is the most important thing to them.

 Because of their adherence to their order, if your character is not friends or especially loyal to those taking out the other people, they may even report them to their superiors.

 Evil before Law

 Generally speaking, this option is less likely for a Lawful Evil alignment.
 If they were more driven to do Evil than be Lawful, their alignment would more likely be Neutral Evil or Chaotic Evil.

 However, if your character gets swept up in the moment and their need to spread Evil overrules their Lawful nature, then they will join in with taking out more people.
 This opportunity to do more Evil in the world is just too good to miss.

-Perhaps they see it as a weakness of their order that the consequences aren’t very extreme and feel it is justified.
+Perhaps they see it as a weakness of their order that the consequences aren’t tough enough and feel it is justified.
 If possible, they may even leave their order and form a new group with the other law-breakers to spread more Evil in the world.